What Are Dental Crowns?

 A dental crown can cover and support a tooth with a large filling when there is not enough tooth structure left.
 In most cases, dental crowns are indicated after a root canal therapy, and are used to protect the non-vital tooth.

 Dental crowns are also used to protect weak teeth from fracturing, restore fractured teeth, or cover badly shaped or discoloured teeth.

 What happens when you get a dental crown?

 To prepare the tooth for a dental crown, it is reshaped smaller so that the crown can fit over it.
 An impression of the teeth and gums is made and sent to the laboratory for crown fabrication.

 A temporary crown is fitted over the tooth until the permanent crown is made.
 On the next visit, the dentist removes the temporary crown and cements the permanent crown onto the natural tooth.

-With proper care, crowns normally last from eight to 12 years.
-However, with good oral hygiene, crowns typically enjoy higher life expectancy.
+With proper care, dental crowns normally last from eight to 12 years.
+However, with good oral hygiene, dental crowns typically enjoy higher life expectancy.
 It is important to clean between your crowns and teeth.
 Flossing is important to remove plaque from the crown area where the gum meets the tooth as it can cause dental decay and gum disease.

 Missing teeth can impair proper speech and lower aesthetic appeal.
-Besides dental implants, a bridge is another option that can help restore your smile.
-It is actually made of several crowns connected together.
+Besides dental implants, a dental bridge is another option that can help restore your smile.
+It is actually made of several dental crowns connected together.

 Dental bridges help maintain the shape of your face, as well reduce the stress in your bite by replacing missing teeth.